 Customer journey mapping is only the first stage - giving you a lay of the and The next stage must progress to more in-depth marketing analytics, which can then help you determine - or test - the validity of the current journey configuration.
-Snowflake's Cloud Data Platform provides marketers with the essential infrastructure to drive data driven marketing results.
+Snowflake's Data Cloud provides marketers with the essential infrastructure to drive data driven marketing results.
 Whether you are acquiring or building a Customer Data Platform to achieve Customer 360 views, creating advanced queries for business analysts, supporting BI or ML marketing efforts, or seeking to augment existing first-party data streams with outside sources, Snowflake can help you become a more data-driven organization.
 The Cloud Data Platform provides a elastic Cloud Data Warehouse and Data Lake that can effortlessly unify diverse data streams for analytics or sharing (without the need for ETL), as well a growing Data Exchange and Data Marketplace where customers can acquire, share, or monetize marketing data from a wide range or sources.

 To learn more about Snowflake for Marketing, check out these eBooks: